Meet the Team

 2010’s Sundial Tree was written exclusively in Texas and is the first record to feature Adam and Matt—now dubbed “The Bad Passengers”—backing her on nearly every song.
 With her music and vision further developed, Inspire(d) Magazine publisher Benji Nichols declared her “a regional favorite amongst music enthusiasts.”
 Michelle changed it up with her last record, Without an Outline, by featuring several tracks written on the synthesizer.
 Adam also expanded his role by singing backup on several tracks.

-More recently - happily finding herself as a teacher - Michelle has become interested in writing thematic song batches representing non-fiction characters from the past.
-Her current collection of over thirty songs focuses on The Civil War and The Gilded Age of the 1800s and early 1900s.
+More recently - as a certified teacher with a master's degree emphasizing creativity in education - Michelle writes thematic song batches representing non-fiction characters from the past.
+Her current collection of over thirty songs focuses on inventors, hardship, and historical women with businesses.
 This collection of songs is an evolving writing exercise being molded and crafted with time.
 In addition, Adam has found enjoyable work as a sound technician.
-They hope to document the recording of their future music using their blog and social media presence.
+They document their journey getting this music out into the world using the blog and their social media presence.

 If you are interested in more of our story, please subscribe to our blog, check out our music, and follow us on social media.